Chinese hospital ship Daishan Dao: History

 On 7 January 2025, Daishan Dao arrived at Changi Naval Base for a 5-day visit.

 Characteristics

-Daishan Dao is the sole ship of its class, and is assigned pennant number 866.
+Daishan Dao is one of three ships of its class, and is assigned pennant number 866.
 She is assigned to the South Sea Fleet and based out of Zhoushan in Zhejiang province.
 She has a capacity of 300 beds, 20 ICU beds, 8 operating theatres, and can perform 40 major surgeries a day, in addition to X-ray, ultrasound, CT, hypothermia, hemodialysis, traditional Chinese medicine, and dental facilities.
 She is also equipped with a remote networking and communications system to allow teleconferencing with doctors and specialists on land.

 In accordance with the Geneva Conventions, Daishan Dao and her crew do not carry any offensive weapons, while the ship is painted white with red crosses to mark her as a hospital ship.